Claire Littleton: Season 1

-Later, Locke seeks her help in making a cradle for her baby as a birthday gift.
-Days later, Claire has the baby, assisted by Kate Austen (Evangeline Lilly), Jin-Soo Kwon (Daniel Dae Kim) and Charlie.
-Claire is initially unable to calm him but James "Sawyer" Ford's (Josh Holloway) Southern accent solves the problem.
-Initially, she doesn't name him, but after Rousseau kidnaps him, she names him Aaron, begging Charlie and Sayid Jarrah (Naveen Andrews) to bring him back.
+Later, Locke seeks Claire's help in making a cradle for her baby as a birthday gift.
+Days later, Claire gives birth, assisted by Kate Austen (Evangeline Lilly), Jin-Soo Kwon (Daniel Dae Kim) and Charlie.
+Claire is initially unable to calm him but James "Sawyer" Ford/(Josh Holloway)'s Southern accent solves the problem.
+Initially, Claire doesn't name the baby, but after Rousseau kidnaps him, she names him Aaron and begs Charlie and Sayid Jarrah (Naveen Andrews) to bring him back.
 She waits at the caves with Sun-Hwa Kwon (Yunjin Kim) and Shannon until Charlie and Sayid return with him.

 Season 2

 Claire continues to struggle with her amnesia, and is annoyed by Charlie's attempts to play an almost fatherly role to Aaron.
 She unburdens herself to Locke, and jokes Charlie could be a religious freak with his Virgin Mary statues.
 The statues were found in the wreckage of a plane crash, each filled with heroin.
 Later, Claire is confronted by Mr. Eko (Adewale Akinnuoye-Agbaje), who tells her what was in the statues.
 Remembering Charlie mentioning his former drug addiction, she forbids him to approach her or Aaron.
 When Charlie steals Aaron, wanting to baptize him, Claire slaps him but later requests Eko baptize her and her son.

 Later, Aaron falls ill, prompting Claire to seek Libby Smith's (Cynthia Watros) expertise to help her unblock her repressed memories in order to find a cure.
 Remembering where Ethan took her, she and Kate head into the jungle to search for Danielle Rousseau (Mira Furlan).
 They return to the Dharma station, but find it abandoned.
 Before leaving, Claire tells Rousseau her daughter, Alex (Tania Raymonde), helped her and is still alive.
 Upon returning to the beach, Aaron is well and Claire has recovered all the lost memories from after her abduction by Ethan.
 Charlie later approaches Claire, and gives her some vaccine for her and Aaron, which she accepts.
 While at Ana Lucia Cortez (Michelle Rodriguez) and Libby's funeral, Claire clasps Charlie's hand and later kisses him.